manoj633/Angular/Event Binding.md

 In this example, the `incrementCounter()` method is called each time the button is clicked, and it increments the `counter` property.

+We can also create custom event binding as explained in [[Custom Event Binding Techniques]]

 ### Advantages of Event Binding

 1. **Simplicity**: Event binding provides a straightforward way to handle user interactions without needing to manually attach event listeners.